aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/work-with-document-options-and-settings/_index.md

 For a moment, this option can be used only with a new public method of a DocumentBuilder class as shown in the example given below:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-WorkingWithImportFormatOptions-SmartStyleBehavior.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithImportFormatOptions-SmartStyleBehavior.cpp" >}}

 ### Set Keep Source Numbering